 During 2015, Mr. Sousa was granted 25,000 performance-based RSUs, which were eligible for vesting in five increments of 15%, 20%, 20%, 20%, and 25% on March 15, 2016, 2017, 2018, 2019, and 2020 (the "Vesting Dates"), respectively, according to whether Echo, Inc. achieves certain annual financial performance targets (which may include, among other things, operating income, EBITDA and revenue thresholds) as determined by the Compensation Committee on an annual basis, subject, in each case, to Mr. Sousa's continuing employment with the Company as of any such Vesting Date.
-During 2016, the performance criteria was established for 5,000 of the shares granted during 2015, the vesting of which was based on the achievement of performance criteria for 2016 as described in greater detail below.
-In accordance with SEC guidance, the Summary Compensation Table set forth below for 2016 reflects the grant date fair value of 9,250 performance-based RSUs (constituting the 4,250 performance-based RSUs granted in 2016 as described in the paragraph above, together with 5,000 of the performance-based RSUs granted in 2015 eligible for vesting based on 2016 performance and for which performance criteria was established in 2016)).
+During 2017, the performance criteria was established for 5,000 of the shares granted during 2015, the vesting of which was based on the achievement of performance criteria for 2017 as described in greater detail below.
+In accordance with SEC guidance, the

+Summary Compensation Table set forth below for 2017 reflects the grant date fair value of these 5,000 performance-based RSUs.

-The performance criteria for the 5,000 RSUs granted in 2015 which were eligible for vesting based on a performance period in 2016 and for which performance criteria was established in 2016, was based upon Echo, Inc.'s achievement of a non-GAAP measure of cash flows, defined as Echo, Inc.'s net income (loss), excluding deferred revenue write-downs, before depreciation, amortization, and share-based compensation, less capital expenditures.
-The performance criteria for these awards was structured to provide tiered vesting of RSUs for achieving non-GAAP cash flows for 2016 for Echo, Inc. Based on this criteria, Mr. Sousa was (i) not eligible to vest in any of these RSUs if Echo, Inc. achieved non-GAAP cash flows of less than \$4.8 million during 2016, (ii) eligible to vest in 50% of these RSUs for achievement of \$4.8 million of non-GAAP cash flows during 2016, (iii) eligible to incrementally vest in between 50% and 100% of these RSUs on a straight-line interpolation basis if Echo, Inc. achieved non-GAAP cash flows between \$4.8 million and \$5.6 million during 2016, and (iv) eligible to vest in 100% of these RSUs if Echo, Inc. achieved at least \$5.6 million of non-GAAP cash flows in 2016.
-Echo, Inc. achieved non-GAAP cash flows below the minimum level during 2016, therefore none of these 5,000 RSUs vested for Mr. Sousa for the performance period of 2016.
-In addition, pursuant to the terms of the applicable award agreement, these 5,000 shares (the "Catch-Up RSUs") will continue to be eligible for vesting based on the achievement of catch-up performance criteria established by the Compensation Committee as noted below.
-No Catch-Up RSUs will vest unless and until the maximum performance criteria with respect to Echo, Inc. non-GAAP cash flows for the 5,000 RSUs granted in 2015 which are eligible for vesting based on a performance period in 2017 and for which performance criteria was established in 2017 is exceeded by an amount equal to the amount by which Echo, Inc. 2016 non-GAAP cash flows failed to achieve the 2016 minimum achievement amount of \$4.8 million (the "Catch-Up Threshold Amount").
-In the event that our Echo, Inc. 2017 non-GAAP cash flows were to achieve the Catch-Up Threshold Amount, 50% of the Catch-Up RSUs would then vest and the additional 50% would be eligible to vest based on exceeding the Catch-Up Threshold Amount in a tiered manner based on straight-line interpolation, with full vesting of these Catch-Up RSUs occurring in the event that 2017 Echo, Inc. non-GAAP cash flows exceed the Catch-Up Threshold Amount by more than \$735,000.
+The performance criteria for the 5,000 RSUs granted in 2015 which were eligible for vesting based on a performance period in 2017 and for which performance criteria was established in 2017, was based upon Echo, Inc.'s achievement of a non-GAAP measure of cash flows, defined as Echo, Inc.'s net income (loss), excluding deferred revenue write-downs, before depreciation, amortization, and share-based compensation, less capital expenditures.
+The performance criteria for these awards was structured to provide tiered vesting of RSUs for achieving non-GAAP cash flows for 2017 for Echo, Inc. Based on this criteria, Mr. Sousa was (i) not eligible to vest in any of these RSUs if Echo, Inc. achieved non-GAAP cash flows of less than \$5.9 million during 2017, (ii) eligible to vest in 50% of these RSUs for achievement of \$5.9 million of non-GAAP cash flows during 2017, (iii) eligible to incrementally vest in between 50% and 100% of these RSUs on a straight-line interpolation basis if Echo, Inc. achieved non-GAAP cash flows between \$5.9 million and \$6.8 million during 2017, and (iv) eligible to vest in 100% of these RSUs if Echo, Inc. achieved at least \$6.8 million of non-GAAP cash flows in 2017.
+Echo, Inc. achieved non-GAAP cash flows of \$5.9 million during 2017, therefore 50% of these 5,000 RSUs vested for Mr. Sousa for the performance period of 2017.

+In addition, pursuant to the terms of the applicable award agreement, 5,000 shares (the "Catch-Up RSUs") that were originally eligible for vesting based on 2016 performance (but failed to vest) remained eligible to vest based on catch-up performance criteria established in 2017 by the Compensation Committee as noted below.
+In accordance with the terms of the award agreement, no Catch-Up RSUs would vest unless and until the maximum performance criteria with respect to Echo, Inc. non-GAAP cash flows for the 5,000 RSUs granted in 2015 which were eligible for vesting based on a performance period in 2017 and for which performance criteria was established in 2017 was exceeded by an amount equal to the amount by which Echo, Inc. 2016 non-GAAP cash flows failed to achieve the 2016 minimum achievement amount of \$4.8 million (the "Catch-Up Threshold Amount").
+The performance criteria for the Catch-Up RSUs was not achieved in 2017, therefore none of these 5,000 RSUs vested in 2017 and none remains eligible for vesting.